 Their disadvantages include the fact that they are heavy, difficult to use, can be noisy and they require much maintenance.
-Therefore, they are not one of the best stove design to use today since there are better options.
+Therefore, they are not one of the best stove designs to use today since there are better options.

 Solid Fuel Stove

-These are lightweight, compact, easy to make and quiet.
+These are lightweight, compact, easy to make, and quiet.
 However, they are slow in cooking and work poorly in windy conditions.
-Also, they use Esbit fuel tabs which are expensive, produce a bad smell and leave a sticky residue at the bottom of the pot
+Also, they use Esbit fuel tabs which are expensive, produce a bad smell, and leave a sticky residue at the bottom of the pot

 It even gets worse during wet seasons since getting firewood can be difficult.
 The solution for this is carrying Esbit fuel for backup.
 Also, carry a case for your pots as wood stoves form soot which blackens them at the bottom.